codepath/android_guides/Persisting-Data-to-the-Device.md

  * **SQLite Database** - Persist data in tables within an application specific database.
  * **ORM** - Describe and persist model objects using a higher level query/update syntax.

+### Use Cases

+Each storage option has typical associated use cases as follows:

+ * **Shared Preferences** - Typically used for app preferences, keys and session information.
+ * **Local Files** - Often used for blob data or data file caches (i.e disk image cache)
+ * **SQLite Database** - Used for complex local data manipulation or for raw speed
+ * **ORM** - Used to store simple relational data locally to reduce SQL boilerplate

+Note that a typical app **utilizes all of these storage options** in different ways.

 ### Shared Preferences

 Settings can be persisted for your application by using [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) to persist key-value pairs.